Deployment and Maintenance / Standalone Deployment

 |

-- Runs MySQL, Redis, DataFlux Func (including Server, Worker, Beat)
+- Running MySQL, Redis, DataFlux Func (including Server, Worker, Beat)

-- Automatically creates and stores all data in
+- Automatically creating and saving all data in the

 /usr/local/dataflux-func/